snowplow/dbt-snowplow-normalize/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
 about: A more general question about the package.
-Consider using discourse if more applicable.
 title: ''
 labels: type:question
 assignees: ''